schatt/6layer/Framework/README.md

 A modern, intelligent UI framework that provides a six-layer abstraction architecture for cross-platform Swift development.
 This framework eliminates platform-specific UI code while maintaining native performance and user experience.

+> **🤖 For AI Assistants**: This framework has a specific architecture that requires careful understanding. **Please read the [AI Agent Guide](docs/AI_AGENT_GUIDE.md) first** before attempting to help with this framework.
+It contains critical information about the Layer 1 Semantic Intent philosophy and common mistakes to avoid.

 ## 🏗️ Architecture Overview

 The SixLayer Framework implements a sophisticated six-layer UI abstraction that transforms semantic intent into intelligent, platform-optimized layouts: